How I’ve Earned Over $1,000 with cash Back and Price Drop Apps like Earny, Ebates, Paribus and Sift (Without Lifting a Finger!)

 Updated 7/5/19 — Current Cash Back Total: $2,081.23

-This page will tell you EXACTLY how you can make some extra cash back safely JUST by shopping with the use of Rebate or Price Drop apps like Earny, Sift, Paribus and Ebates.
+This page will tell you exactly how you can safely make some extra cashback by shopping using Rebate or Price Drop apps like Earny, Sift, Paribus and Ebates.

-They’re also known as price tracking websites or apps, because they keep track of your purchases to make sure you’ve gotten the VERY BEST deal available.
+They’re also known as price tracking websites or apps because they keep track of your purchases to ensure you’ve gotten the very best deal available.

-If a price drop is detected, these guys get right on it so you can be refunded the difference.
+If a price drop is detected, these guys get right on it and refund the difference.

 So what does a Cash Back or Price Drop Service do?

 Two things —

 It can create an electronic trail, linking a purchase you make to a retailer that gives you cashback just for using their site.

 Or it can scan purchases you make through either your email address or credit card.
 For example, if it identifies a price drop on an item you bought, it will submit a claim to get you a refund.